All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Those experiencing weight-related distress that contributes to their depressive episodes

-Our team believes a physician-supervised approach is essential.
-If you are managing depression and considering semaglutide, we recommend working with a healthcare provider who can evaluate your full medical history, current medications, and treatment goals consultation.
+Our team believes a physician-supervised approach is important.
+If you're managing depression and considering semaglutide, we recommend working with a healthcare provider who can evaluate your full medical history, current medications, and treatment goals consultation.

 Semaglutide vs. Traditional Antidepressants: A Comparison